mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 >**NOTE**: At this point all hardware should be in the lab powered on, accessible via IP and have link up on all the interfaces.

-### Programing the DPU:
+### Programming the DPU:

 At this moment we can program the DPU in 3 ways.
-- via DASH API, it assumes full SONiC stack is present and functional. (preferred method)
+- via DASH API, it assumes a full SONiC stack is present and functional. (preferred method)
 - via SAI API it assumes at least one of the SAI redis or SAI thrift interfaces are available. (intermediary method)
 - via vendor specific private API (used in early development cycle before SAI or DASH is available)